Leesa vs. Tempur-Pedic Mattress Comparison

 Buy the Leesa mattress if you:

-- Want more bounce: the Avena foam in the Leesa is much more resilient than TEMPUR foam, so it makes a better comfort layer for people who want a springier feeling in their mattress.
+- Want more bounce: the Premium Foam in the Leesa is much more resilient than TEMPUR foam, so it makes a better comfort layer for people who want a springier feeling in their mattress.

-- Are worried about sleeping hot: the Leesa rarely has issues with overheating thanks to the design of its Avena foam.
+- Are worried about sleeping hot: the Leesa rarely has issues with overheating thanks to the design of its Premium Foam.
 Compared to the Leesa, the Tempur-Pedic mattresses get many more customer complaints about sleeping hot.

 - Are focused on price and value: you can save a pretty penny by choosing the Leesa mattress, which delivers great performance for the price and is accessible to most budgets.